Locating Material in the Barr Smith Library

 Call numbers - a guide to finding an item's location

-To find a book or other item in the Library you must first use Library Search to get the call number of the item.
-The call number is the location of a particular item on the Library shelves.
+To find a book, or other item in the library, you must first use Library Search to get the call number of the item.
+The call number, located on the spine of an item, indicates where an item can be found on the library shelves.

-Call numbers are usually in two parts: the Dewey classification number which reflects the subject content of the item, and the Cutter number which is usually based on the author of the book or the title of the journal.
-For example, 823 G799b.
+Call numbers are usually in two parts: the Dewey classification number, which reflects the subject/content of the item, and the Cutter number, which is usually based on the author of the book or the title of the journal/edited work, eg. 823 G799b.

-Please note both parts of the call number to be able to locate an item.
+Please note: both parts of the call number are essential for locating an item.

 Dewey Decimal Classification (DDC) scheme

-The DDC scheme used in the Barr Smith Library (and all other branch libraries except the Law Library) is commonly used by libraries to arrange material on their shelves so that items on the same subjects will be found together.
+The DDC scheme used in the Barr Smith Library (and all other branch libraries except the Law Library) is commonly used by libraries to arrange material on their shelves according to the subject matter.

-The Dewey scheme divides knowledge into ten main classes:
+The DDC scheme divides information into ten main classes:

 Each main class is subdivided.
 For example, within the Science class, 510 is Mathematics, 520 is Astronomy, 576 is Microbiology, and so on.
-More specific numbers are created by adding further numbers as required.
+More specific numbers are created by adding further numbers after a decimal point, as required.
 The number for the main class Physics is 530.
 This can be further divided: 532 is Fluid mechanics and 532.2 is used for Hydrostatics.

-Cutter numbers bring together on the shelves books by the same author that have the same Dewey number.
+Cutter numbers bring together items by the same author that have the same Dewey number.
 For example, Brighton Rock by Graham Greene is classified at 823 which is the Dewey number for English fiction.
 Following the 823 is the Cutter number for Graham Greene, which is G799.
-To identify the different novels written by Graham Greene, the first letter of the title is added: G799b.
+To differentiate between novels written by Graham Greene, the first letter of the title is then added, eg. G799b.

-When you are looking for books on the shelves, remember that Cutter numbers are decimal; for instance, C353 files before C9.
+When you are looking for an item on the shelf, remember that Cutter numbers are shelved in decimal order, eg. C353 is found before C9.